 Not only is there inevitably fantastic locally sourced food and food products to be enjoyed, but you get to be part of the local shopping experience and feel less like a tourist.
-From the Dordogne in France to Barcelona in Spain, this experience is always on my list!

 The Mercado do Bolhão in Porto has been welcoming visitors since 1839.
 You’ll find several floors of farmers, fishmongers, butchers, and fruit sellers hawking whatever is local and in season.
 Don’t miss the fishmongers who specialize in cod here!